guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

   return AWSError<CoreErrors>(CoreErrors::UNKNOWN, false)
 ```

-Above code tries to generate errors (AwsError) from requests based on error name (or exception name).
+The above code tries to generate errors (AwsError) from requests based on error name (or exception name).
 The error name is "429" (corresponding to HTTP code, too many requests), which indeed is not a valid error name by AWS standards.
 That's why it recognizes it as `CoreErrors::UNKNOWN`.
 Since S3 error marshaller cannot recognize the error name, it will use base [AWSErrorMarshaller::FindErrorByName(errorName)](https://github.com/aws/aws-sdk-cpp/blob/2a1d72685720b9663df2bfe38d3e69c4cc87c417/aws-cpp-sdk-core/source/client/CoreErrors.cpp#L37) to find its corresponding error type, which is also `UNKNOWN` since "429" is not a valid error name.

 The final error will be returned as below, wrapped with exception name ("429") and exception message ("Application request rate limit exceeded").